 - Strong scholastic aptitude

 - Under-represented ethnic minority

 - Must be a high school graduate to attend

 Thanks to underwriting by Vision Service Plan, there is no cost to attend the program and includes all meals and activities.
 There are also a limited number of scholarships for airfare reimbursement (up to $500) and accommodations for out-of-state college applicants.

-- Transcripts including grades through 2012 are due by April 8, 2013.
+- Transcripts including most recent grades are due by April 11, 2014.
 Transcripts can be sent to: